Al-Muttaqi: Rivalry between officials

-Downfall and Succession
+Downfall and succession

 Later, al-Muttaqi threw himself into the hands of Tuzun, who swore with the most sacred oaths that he would render true and faithful service.
-But he soon after deposed him from the Caliphate, and had his sight destroyed.

-The same day, Tuzun installed the blinded Caliph's cousin as his successor, with the title of al-Mustakfi, "For whom the Lord suffices".
+But he soon after deposed him and had him blinded.
+The same day, Tuzun installed the ex-caliph's cousin as his successor, with the title of al-Mustakfi, "For whom the Lord suffices".